Try adjusting your search terms

 The purpose of the Caregiver Resource Center is to provide caregivers with essential support and resources to help them manage their caregiving responsibilities.
 It aims to create a supportive environment for those caring for loved ones with chronic illnesses.

 The GUIDE program provides various forms of caregiver support, including access to a Care Navigator who offers personalized assistance and emotional support.
-Additionally, caregivers can utilize community-based services and resources to help manage the challenges of caring for individuals with dementia.
+Caregivers can also participate in the Caregiver Resource Center events, receive respite care, and have access to a 24-7 help line.

 The GUIDE program offers respite care to provide temporary relief for caregivers, allowing them to take time off while ensuring that individuals with dementia receive appropriate care.
-This service is crucial for preventing caregiver burnout and maintaining overall well-being.
+Up to $2,500 in respite care per year is covered under the program.

 Advance care planning helps residents make decisions about the care they would want to receive if they become unable to speak for themselves.
 This process involves discussions and documentation that guide healthcare decisions according to the resident's wishes.

-An Ethics Consultation is provided by Stonehill when end-of-life decisions become difficult and complicated.
-It assists residents and their families in navigating challenging decisions regarding treatment options and care.
+An Ethics Consultation is a free service provided by Stonehill when healthcare decisions become difficult and complicated or there is disagreement among family members, the resident, or the care team.
+It assists residents and their families in navigating challenging decisions regarding treatment options and care by providing a forum for discussion guided by Catholic healthcare ethics principles.

 Stonehill offers information and ethical guidance on completing the Iowa Physician Orders for Scope of Treatment (IPOST).
 This ensures that residents' treatment preferences are documented and honored.

 Stonehill Communities responds to changing needs by continuously evaluating and adapting their health and wellness services.
-This proactive approach ensures that residents receive the most appropriate care throughout their time in the community.
+This proactive approach ensures that residents receive the most appropriate care and that the evolving needs of our greater community are met.

 Stonehill offers an on-site Certified Nursing Assistant (CNA) course for its employees, approved by the Iowa Department of Inspections, Appeals, and Licensure.
-This course is provided free of charge, emphasizing the community's investment in workforce development.
+This course is provided free of charge.
+Stonehill also offers in-services, scholarships, certification training, and tuition reimbursement to employees to encourage career growth.

-The Caregiver Resource Center is a dedicated space for non-professional caregivers to access resources and support for caring for loved ones with chronic illnesses.
-It offers a variety of services including educational resources, social work consultations, and support groups.
+The Caregiver Resource Center is a dedicated space for non-professional caregivers to access resources and support for themselves while caring for loved ones with chronic illnesses.
+It offers a variety of services including support groups, educational resources, caregiver consultations, and self-care opportunities.

 Stonehill prioritizes the safety and security of its residents with measures such as 24/7 staff availability, secure entrances, and emergency response systems.
 Regular safety drills and training ensure that staff are prepared to handle any situation.